Who doesn’t love a good ol’ game of whodunit? Mysteries, pranks, and pirates?

 Wait?
 It’s monster pirates on a pirate ship?
 And someone is pulling pranks?
 But who?

-10 Clues that need to be solved using 3-Digit Addition of 3 Numbers (some questions involve carrying over)!
+10 Clues that need to be solved using addition of 5 & 6-Digit Numbers (some questions involve carrying over)!

 Based on the popular game and concept of whodunits, the Sunshine Sisters Creative Classroom has created a math game to liven things up and practice important math concepts/skills in a fun and exciting game where students work together to solve whodunit.